Student Study 2017 Call for White Papers

-Research Team Roles and Responsibilities: The research team of a Student Study is comprised of two individuals: the student and his/her academic advisor.
+Research Team Roles and Responsibilities: The research team of a Student Study comprises two individuals: the student and his/her academic advisor.
 The academic advisor serves in the role of Principal Investigator and is ultimately responsible for the completion of the study.
 Since the Student Study program is designed to provide students with real-world application to transportation related issues, it is the student who is expected to perform the actual tasks of the study under the guidance of the Principal Investigator.
 In addition, students conducting Student Studies are required to: (1) attend the project start-up meeting, (2) prepare quarterly progress reports and the final report in cooperation with the Principal Investigator, and (3) prepare and present the presentations at the review session and research results presentation.

 During the course of a Student Study, if the student originally assigned to conduct the study should transfer to another academic program or leave the college/university, the Principal Investigator is responsible for ensuring the work is concluded and all obligations to ODOT fulfilled.
-Principal Investigators are encouraged to contact the Research Section immediately should this situation arise to ensure the appropriate actions occur to maintain compliance with the executed contract.
+Principal Investigators are encouraged to contact Research immediately should this situation arise to ensure the appropriate actions occur to maintain compliance with the executed contract.

-Project Focus: Proposed projects must be responsive to the focus areas identified in the ODOT's Strategic Research Plan.
+Project Focus Proposed projects must be responsive to the focus areas identified in the ODOT’s Strategic Research Plan.
 To review the Strategic Research Plan, please click here.

 Noncompliance with these requirements will invalidate the submission.